 - Both VCM and SMA CVA actuators use friction to maintain aperture position without using power.
 However, the low force of some VCM designs led to aperture motion when shaking the smartphone, only resetting when powering up the camera App.
 Higher force SMA CVA actuators can be designed with higher friction to avoid shutter movement during handset shaking.

-- VCM VAs are relatively larger than SMA VCAs and can impact the size requirement of the external camera bump-out.
+- VCM VAs are relatively larger than SMA CVAs and can impact the size requirement of the external camera bump-out.

 - VCM VAs are heavy and limit AF and OIS performance.
-SMA VA is between 4-8x lighter than VCM VA.
+SMA VA is between 4-8x lighter than VCM CVA.

 Adding VA to a lens increases its diameter and height which forces handset designers into industrial design compromises.
 The image below shows a 1” lens with a VCM CVA and an SMA CVA.
 The smaller SMA design provides handset designers with greater integration flexibility.